"IT’S DIGITAL HEROIN: HOW SCREENS TURN KIDS INTO PSYCHOTIC JUNKIES."

 Why do some video gamers become addicted?

 In a recent study, Laura Stockdale and Sarah Coyne (2018) identified a sample of teens and young adults who were addicted to video games, as assessed with the 9-item IGD scale shown above, and compared them on various clinical questionnaires to other teens and adults who played video games extensively but were not addicted.
-She found that the addicted players, regardless of gender, were more anxious and depressed, and showed poorer impulse control and cognitive functioning than gamers who were not addicted.
+They found that the addicted players, regardless of gender, were more anxious and depressed, and showed poorer impulse control and cognitive functioning than gamers who were not addicted.
 This was a correlational study, not an experiment, so it’s hard to know to what degree gaming addiction was a cause of these psychological detriments or a result of them.
 Other research (e.g. Bickel et al., 2014), however, has shown that poor impulse control and poor cognitive functioning are risk factors for various kinds of addiction, so at least these characteristics are likely to have contributed to the onset of gaming addiction.
 Other research, some of which I discussed here, has likewise suggested that pre-existing depression and anxiety can lead to addictive video gaming (for more on this, see Ferguson et al., 2011).

 In another research study, Daniel Loton and his colleagues (2016) found that gaming addiction was most likely to occur in people who were depressed or in other ways stressed and who had an avoidant rather than approach method of coping.
 In other words, they were people who dealt with life problems by trying to avoid them rather than by trying to confront and solve them.
 They were apparently playing video games not so much because they enjoyed playing, but more because gaming diverted their attention from serious problems they didn’t want to think about.
 If video gaming wasn't an option, they would quite likely use some other means of distracting themselves from their problems.